FatmaAlaa28/AI-Based-Exam-Proctoring-System/README.md

 - TensorFlow for machine learning models.
 - PyAudio for audio monitoring.

-=> To integrate the desktop application with this admin side:
+To integrate the desktop application with this admin side:

-Ensure the desktop application is configured to send cheating detection data to the admin API endpoints (e.g., /api/detection/cheating).
+- Ensure the desktop application is configured to send cheating detection data to the admin API endpoints (e.g., /api/detection/cheating).
-Update the server URL in the desktop application to point to the admin side's API.
+- Update the server URL in the desktop application to point to the admin side's API.

 Desktop Repository:([https://github.com/FatmaAlaa28/Exam-Proctoring-Desktop-Application]).
-API Endpoints
+- API Endpoints
 The admin side provides RESTful APIs for communication with the desktop application.
 Key endpoints include:

-POST /api/auth/login: Authenticate users and return exam links.
+1- POST /api/auth/login: Authenticate users and return exam links.
-POST /api/detection/cheating: Receive cheating detection data from the desktop application.
+2- POST /api/detection/cheating: Receive cheating detection data from the desktop application.
-(Add other relevant endpoints as implemented in your .NET project)

 # Usage